csmead/csmead.github.io/_posts/2021-09-25-chesterton-heretics.md

   overlay_image: https://upload.wikimedia.org/wikipedia/commons/7/79/G._K._Chesterton_at_work.jpg
   overlay_filter: .5
 excerpt: Paradoxes with a "strong sense of an unuttered joy"
+toc: true
 ---

+# tl;dr
+**My Takeaways**
+* No matter how anti-dogmatic, open-minded, and progressive you are, you still have a core set of beliefs.
+And they're probably wrong.
+* To be interesting and exciting, you need to have a deep appreciation for the dull and common.
+To be strong, you need to be weak.
+* It's possible to find hope in life, not in spite of its difficulties, but _because_ of them.

+**Should you read it?**

+If you have even a tiny knowledge of modern philosophy, get excited about different worldviews, or just enjoy great writing for its own sake, **I highly recommend**.
+Otherwise, you'll find C.S.
+Lewis' non-fiction to have similar ideas and be much more accessible.
+If you're curious, get it [for free](https://www.gutenberg.org/ebooks/470) and skim the chapters on:
+* Introductory Remarks
+* Mr. Bernard Shaw
+* The Mildness of the Yellow Press
+* Paganism
+* On Certain Modern Writers and the Institution of the Family (this is the finest essay of the collection)

+---

+# Review

 [G.K.
 Chesterton](https://en.wikipedia.org/wiki/G._K._Chesterton) (1874-1936) is my new favorite writer.
 He's in the same category of writer as C.S.
 Lewis and J.R.R Tolkein, combining serious literary scholarship, mythology, and excellent writing with a deep, well-articulated faith.
 Even in this one work, the influence that Chesterton had on Lewis is hard to miss.